Homotopy theory of coalgebras over operads: Notation and conventions

 Clearly, any $\integers$-free module is also nearly free.
 The Baer-Specker group, $\integers^{\aleph_{0}}$, is a well-known example of a nearly free $\integers$-module that is \emph{not} free --- see \cite{Fuchs:1970}, \cite{Baer:1937}, and \cite{Baer-Specker-nonfree}.
 Compare this with the notion of $\aleph_{1}$-\emph{free} \emph{groups} --- see \cite{Blass-Gobel:1996}.

 By abuse of notation, we will often call chain-complexes nearly free if their underlying modules are (ignoring grading).

 Nearly free $\integers$-modules enjoy useful properties that free modules do \emph{not}.
-For instance, in many interesting cases, the cofree coalgebra of a nearly free chain-complex is nearly free. \end{rem*} \begin{defn} We will denote the closed symmetric monoidal category of unbounded, nearly free $\ring$-chain-complexes with $\ring$-tensor products by $\chaincat$. \end{defn} We make extensive use of the Koszul Convention (see~\cite{Gugenheim:1960}) regarding signs in homological calculations:
+For instance, in many interesting cases, the cofree coalgebra of a nearly free chain-complex is nearly free.\end{rem*} \begin{defn} We will denote the closed symmetric monoidal category of unbounded, nearly free $\ring$-chain-complexes with $\ring$-tensor products by $\chaincat$.
+We will denote the category of $\ring$-\emph{free} chain chain-complexes that are\emph{ bounded from below} in dimension $0$ by $\bchaincat$. \end{defn} The chain-complexes of $\chaincat$ are allowed to extend into arbitrarily many negative dimensions and have underlying graded $\ring$-modules that are \begin{itemize} \item arbitrary if $\ring$ is a field (but they will be free) \item \emph{nearly free,} in the sense of definition~\ref{def:nearlyfree}, if $\ring=\integers$. \end{itemize} We make extensive use of the Koszul Convention (see~\cite{Gugenheim:1960}) regarding signs in homological calculations: \begin{defn} If $f:C_{1}\to D_{1}$, $g:C_{2}\to D_{2}$ are maps, and $a\otimes b\in C_{1}\otimes C_{2}$ (where $a$ is a homogeneous element), then $(f\otimes g)(a\otimes b)$ is defined to be $(-1)^{\deg(g)\cdot\deg(a)}f(a)\otimes g(b)$. \end{defn} \begin{rem} If $f_{i}$, $g_{i}$ are maps, it isn't hard to verify that the Koszul convention implies that $(f_{1}\otimes g_{1})\circ(f_{2}\otimes g_{2})=(-1)^{\deg(f_{2})\cdot\deg(g_{1})}(f_{1}\circ f_{2}\otimes g_{1}\circ g_{2})$.\end{rem} \begin{defn} The symbol $I$ will denote the unit interval, a chain-complex given by Given $A\in\chaincat$, we can define and